 This work is just for cable installation.
 The cable will remain unconnected at both ends until the power is changed over from the existing overhead wires to the underground service.

-Diamond Underground Services is responsible for all reinstatement works.
+Genus is responsible for all reinstatement works.
 Please note that the contractor will not accept responsibility or provide reimbursement for other repairs or re‐instatement carried out by a third party.

 Stage 2 - Street Services Installation